How to use WebService for HL7 bi-directional interface with I-CARE

 The below information is needed by your EHR vendor/IT department to implement a bi-directional HL7 interface with I-CARE to upload HL7 messages (VXU and ADT) or query the I-CARE database (QBP).

-I-CARE uses the SOAP protocol (ASMX or WCF), or ProtoBuf protocol (gRPC-Web) over HTTPS to communicate with clients.
-I-CARE recommends using the ProtoBuf (gRPC-Web), the newest standard from Google.
+I-CARE uses the SOAP protocol (ASMX or WCF).
 CDC recommends using the ASMX Web Service (older version).
 All three clients are compatible with I-CARE.

 ASMX